 Presidential Fellows Academic Teams

-- Ability First—work with students through the Ability First (disability services) Office or through the Ability Sport Network (youth wheelchair sports teams), Adapted Physical Education programs, and the Montgomery Area Non-traditional Equestrians (MANE) program.
+- Ability First Team—work with students through the Ability First Office (disability services) or through the Ability Sport Network (youth wheelchair sports teams), Adapted Physical Education programs, and the Montgomery Area Non-traditional Equestrians (MANE) program.

-- Academic Mentoring Team—provide leadership, tutoring, and other academic guidance and support for students and/or academic programs.
+- Academic Mentoring Team—provide leadership, tutoring, and other academic guidance, support, and coaching for students and/or academic programs.

 - Media Production/Social Media Team—provide support for recording and reporting college activities and events, creating content for College social media accounts.